The Sulla Tips:

 do it.
 You shouldnÕt need to ŅborrowÓ from anyone.

-in meticulous detail, one warm summer morning I woke up and it was actually my
+everything in meticulous detail, one warm summer morning I woke up and it was

-wedding day.
-I had done everything I could to make sure it went off as seamlessly
+actually my wedding day.
+I had done everything I could to make sure it went off

-as possible.
-Now all I could do was actually enjoy the fruit of all my labor.
+as seamlessly as possible.
+Now all I could do was actually enjoy the fruit of

 My take on the wedding day?
 You wonÕt